Hannemit/dog_breed_classifier/README.md

 * Using our CNN from scratch, we reach 47% accuracy.
 This is pretty good, considering the relatively simple architecture (see below) and the fact that random chance (ignoring class imbalances) would have given us only 1% accuracy
 * Using our fine-tuned VGG16 model, we reach about 85% accuracy

+The performance of our models during training is measured by using the cross entropy loss, a standard loss function for classification problems.

 Below is an example of a correct prediction!
 The input image is shown (left), together with a bar plot of the top 5 most likely dog breeds, as well as an example of the overall most likely breed (right).
 This visualization is created in `src/models/predict_model.py`, more examples are shown in the notebooks.

 ![](./src/visualization/prediction_Affenpinscher_00069.jpg?raw=true "")

 Model architecture choices
 --------------